cloudfoundry/docs-deploying-cf/vcloud/deploying_bosh_with_micro_bosh.md

 ---
-title: Deploying BOSH with MicroBOSH
+title: Deploying BOSH using MicroBOSH on vCloud
 ---

 This guide describes the process for deploying BOSH as an application using MicroBOSH.